Automattic/_s/style/README.md

 Fill the first column with the label text (h3) and the second column with a gallery block.

-### Guide Download block
+### Form and image
+Suitable for Guide Donwload blocks or contact form blocks. \
-Use Wordpress Media and Text block with `is-style-download` class.
+Use Wordpress Multiple Columns (2 columns) block with `is-style-form` class. \
+To display a standard Guide Download block (where the guide png is allowed to slightly excedes the block vertically) add the `has-overflow-image` class.\
+To add an overlay caption to the image content add `is-style-overlay-caption` class to the specific element.

 ### Offer block
-Use Wordpress multiple columns (2 columns) block with `is-style-offer` class.
 Suitable for offer presentation.
-The first column contains either an embedded video or an image of the product.
+The first column contains either an embedded video or an image of the product. \
+Use Wordpress Multiple Columns (2 columns) block with `is-style-offer` class.

 ### Method block
 Suitable for process presentation.\
-Structure: a Wordpress multiple columns block (variable columns number) with `is-style-method` class.
+Structure: a Wordpress Multiple Columns block (variable columns number) with `is-style-method` class.
 Assign the `single-step` class to every inner column.
 Fill every column with the following blocks:
 * an image with `single-step__picture` class;
 * a paragraph with `single-step__label` class;
 * an heading with `single-step__title` class;
 * a paragraph with `single-step__content` class.